This post may contain affiliate links to products I recommend. I receive a small commission at no cost to you if you make a purchase using my link.

 Ok, this is so easy that it barely even needs a heading or an explanation.
 This is a version of my white chocolate and raspberry fudge slice and it’s equally as easy to make.
 Pretty much all you need to do is melt together some butter, sweetened condensed milk and dark chocolate, add peppermint extract, crushed biscuits (or cookies, if you prefer to call ’em that) and chocolate chips.

-You can use any flavoured cookies you like in this recipe, I used my go-to for recipes like these, Arnott’s rice cookies, but any plain, chocolate or even chocolate mint flavoured cookie would work here.
+You can use any flavoured cookies you like in this recipe, any plain, chocolate or even chocolate mint flavoured cookie would work here.

 Then once you’ve added your mix-ins and flavouring, all you need to do is pop it all in a bowl to set.
 I used an actual steamed pudding bowl because I’m extra like that, but any 1-litre capacity bowl will do the trick.
 You can even pop it into an 8″ square cake pan if you prefer.